22nd Annual Native Women’s Leadership Forum

-Native Action Network will host our 21st Annual Native Women’s Leadership Forum October 23-24th at the Muckleshoot Casino Resort.
+Native Action Network will host our 22nd Annual Native Women’s Leadership Forum October 29-30th at the Suquamish Clearwater Casino Resort.
 The Native Women's Leadership Forum is an annual event filled with workshops, keynote speakers, panels, and intergenerational connection.
-This year's theme, "Transforming the Future We Imagine," celebrates our 21st year of enhancing the beauty, strength, and integrity of American Indian and Alaska Native communities through personal empowerment and civic participation.
+Stay tuned as we are excited to announce this year's theme, COMING SOON!

 Anyone interested in issues impacting Indian Country and uplifting Native women leaders is welcome to attend.
 The forum is open to the public, and registrants come from many gender identities, cultural backgrounds, and professional affiliations.